Write us

 Resquest information

-Llactapata: The Inca complex on the Inca Trail to Machu Picchu
+Llactapata: The Inca complex is located on the Inca Trail to Machu Picchu

-Home / Travel Blog / Llactapata: The Inca complex on the Inca Trail to Machu Picchu
+Home / Travel Blog / Llactapata: The Inca complex is located on the Inca Trail to Machu Picchu

-Llactapata: The Inca complex on the Inca Trail to Machu Picchu
+Llactapata: The Inca complex is located on the Inca Trail to Machu Picchu

-Llactapata functioned mainly as an agricultural center and a control post.
-Its most notable feature is the system of andenes or farming terraces that adapt to the mountainside, designed for the production of corn and other crops that probably supplied travelers and the elite heading to Machu Picchu.
+Lactapata was mostly used for farming and as a place to control the area.
+The most notable feature is the system of agricultural platforms or terraces that adapt to the mountain slope.
+These terraces were designed for the production of corn and other crops.
+These crops likely supplied those who were heading to Machu Picchu.

 Inca Trail to Machu Picchu - Llactapata:

-These are constructions with several well-defined sectors, enclosures, platforms, squares, canals, etc. Highlight, especially the agricultural terraces and their drainage system.
-This archaeological site should not be confused with another place of the same name, located west of Machu Picchu, which can be visited on the famous Salkantay Trek, which was a ceremonial center.
+These are constructions with several sectors, enclosures, platforms, squares, and canals.
+Focus on the terraces used for farming and their drainage system.
+This archaeological site is not the same as another place with the same name, which is located west of Machu Picchu.
+You can visit that one on the famous Salkantay Trek.
+It was a ceremonial center.

-Llactapata of the Inca Trail was an eminently agricultural town, it was probably the place where the products of the Valley were concentrated.
-It has constructions separated from the platforms that could be barns.
+Lactapata was an agricultural town along the Inca Trail.
+It was probably the place where products from the Valley were gathered.
+It has buildings separated from the platforms that could be barns.

 Inca trail to Machu Picchu llactapata

-How is the tour of the Inca Trail to Machu Picchu?
+How is the Inca Trail tour to Machu Picchu?

-The Inca Trail shows rugged geographies with ascents and descents on the side of precipices.
-The mountains reach great heights with uneven stretches.
-In the jungle areas you will see the variety of tones of green tropical forests.
+The Inca Trail goes through rugged, mountainous terrain, with steep climbs and descents along the side of cliffs.
+The mountains are very tall and have uneven parts.
+In the jungle, you will see all different shades of green in the tropical forests.

 • Day 1: Cusco - Wayllabamba (13 kilometers)

-The Inca Trail begins at kilometer 82 of the railway that leads to Machu Picchu (2 hours and 30 minutes by bus from the city of Cusco).
-Then the ascent to the valley of Cusichaca will begin.
-The visitor will visit the ruins of Llactapata (2,840 masl) until reaching the town of Huayllabamba (3,057 masl).
+The Inca Trail starts at kilometer 82 of the train line to Machu Picchu (2 hours and 30 minutes by bus from the city of Cusco).
+Then, we will start to climb up to the valley of Cusichaca.
+The visitor will visit the ruins of Llactapata, which are 2,840 meters above sea level, and then reach the town of Huayllabamba, which is 3,057 meters above sea level.

 • Day 2: Wayllabamba - Pacaymayo (11 kilometers)

-The second day is the most difficult due to the physical demand.
-The tourist will ascend to the Warmiwañuska ('Passage of the dead woman').
-This is the highest point of the route (4,215 m.a.s.l).
-From this point it is possible to see the archaeological site of Runkurakay (3,760 m.a.s.l).
+The second day is the hardest because of all the physical activity.
+The tourist will go up to the Warmiwañuska ('Passage of the dead woman').
+This is the highest point of the route (4,215 meters above sea level).
+From this point, you can see the archaeological site of Runkurakay, which is 3,760 meters above sea level.

 • Day 3: Pacaymayo - Wiñay Huayna (16 kilometers)

-On the third day, the descent will be vertiginous to the valley of the Pacaymayo river.
-The section goes down a stepped slope of almost 1, 600 meters to the site of Sayaqmarca (3,625 m.a.s.l).
-Here the view is extraordinary.
+On the third day, the path will go down very steeply to the Pacaymayo River valley.
+The section goes down a steep slope of almost 1,600 meters to the Sayaqmarca site, which is 3,625 meters above sea level.
+Here, the view is amazing.

-The last day hides some of the best Inca exhibitions: Phuyupatamarka, Wiñaywayna.
-When leaving these ruins, a gradual descent will be undertaken that will become more complicated in the end.
+The last day of the festival has some of the best Inca exhibitions.
+Phuyupatamarka, Wiñaywayna.
+When you leave these ruins, you will go down a slope that will get more difficult as you go down it.
 Finally, you will arrive at the Intipunku or Sun Gate.
-From there you will walk for another 30 minutes to the Lost City of the Incas, Machu Picchu.
+From there, you will walk for another 30 minutes to the Lost City of the Incas, Machu Picchu.

 Actual state: